 Subject to approval by the lead department, agencies and other government owned or supported organisations such as not-for-profit, councils and other government bodies may access the SPC on a discretionary basis.
 Consult the category manager to confirm eligibility.

 Departmental representatives/contract managers are the key point of contact between the SPC category manager and departmental users.
 They can be contacted for SPC information and are responsible for resolving operational issues raised by contract users and suppliers.

 The departments and agencies enter into purchase order contracts with the SPC panel security services suppliers and are responsible for managing these arrangements.

 The SPC is an open panel arrangement currently with 10 suppliers.
-Supplier contact details and supplier profiles can be found in Security Service Supplier Contact Form March 2017.
+Supplier contact details and supplier profiles can be found in Security Services Supplier Contact Form April 2017.doc

 Supplier panel membership

 Suppliers interested in joining the panel may submit tenders at any time during the life of the SPC, with tender evaluations undertaken on an annual basis i.e. during July of each year.
 To be eligible for membership to the panel, the supplier must satisfy the criteria and the evaluation process applicable to the request for tender, which includes all mandatory criteria.
 Suppliers who wish to submit a tender, please submit an email request to securityservicesRFT@dtf.vic.gov.au

 1. Static Guarding